To create users: An admin user may create other users, or edit user information.

 3. Fill in at least all fields marked with an asterisk (required).
 (If using Service Reviews, the technician email must match their email in NearbyNow.)

 4. Select whether or not the user is a technician.
+Note that technician users count towards your overall subscription license total unless they are used as placeholder technicians.

 5. If a user is a technician, you will need to select any relevant service lines, which correspond to his or her ability to complete a job for a given trade.